 - Keep your objectives in mind when visiting a property.
 Sometimes the idea of owning a rural property can overwhelm your practical sense, so keep your feelings in check.
 Keep a list handy of the features that you need and want in a property, and judge each property you visit by the list instead of by details that could distract you from your goal.
 When you’re alone with your agent, you can go over the pros and cons of each property.
 Maggie can help you stay on track while still keeping her eye out for a great property.

 - Engage the services of a good real estate lawyer.
 We can recommend several lawyers in the area who might be a good fit for you.
 Interview them to ensure that you get someone you can work with.
 The legalities of transferring land ownership can be dodgy, and a lawyer can be your best defence against future legal troubles.
-A good lawyer can charge several hundred to over a thousand dollars for his/her service, but the thousands of dollars saved in problems later on makes this a good expense.
+A good lawyer can charge several hundred to over a thousand dollars for his/her service, but the thousands of dollars saved in problems, later on, makes this a good expense.

 - Make the offer.
 This can be a maze of “buyer”, “seller”, “chattels”, “deposit”, and “completion”.
 Maggie will prepare the paperwork and go through it with you before submitting it.
 Remember, the seller may reject or counter your offer.
 Maggie will counsel you on how to proceed.
 You’ll probably have to write a deposit check to the seller’s broker that proves the seriousness of your offer.

 - Get all necessary inspections done.
 A home inspector will check for signs of harmful materials like asbestos, lead paint and mould.
 They’ll also check for structural problems such as evidence of pests, faulty wiring and leaks.
 This is a crucial part of the home purchase.
 Similar inspections should be done to inspect the well and septic systems on the property.
-Specialists can be also be brought in to evaluate the outbuildings.
+Specialists can also be brought in to evaluate the outbuildings.
 Not getting such inspections done, could mean that you could be faced with significant and expensive repairs in the future.
 Inspections will cost a few hundred dollars, but again, this is more than worth it in the end.
 There are several inspectors in the area that Maggie would be happy to recommend.

 - Do a final walk-through before closing the deal to make sure that everything agreed upon is completed prior to taking possession of the property.